The Peggy Nisbet company was known primarily for its ranges of "costume dolls".

 But maybe they do and that's simply what it was worth.
 Who knows ?

-In the meantime,the hunt continues for a 1st sighting of the "Mini-Parsley",as well as some definitive confirmation about when the range officially started and finished.
+In the meantime,the hunt continues for a 1st sighting of the elusive "Mini-Parsley".

 And the custom dolls were not only the sole beneficiaries of those pics,but also the only ones to be given individual reference numbers.

-Anyhow,let's end on a positive note.
+But let's end on a slightly more upbeat note.